Poufy/Plane_Crashers/README.md

 deal with edge cases like very long names.

-save score on the database on disconnect.
+save score on the database on disconnect.(done)